Hardware as a Service (HaaS) - the #1 secret to a great experience - Corsica Technologies

 Of course, hardware as a service isn’t right for every company.
 It all depends on several factors:

-• How much bandwidth your IT staff has to maintain devices proactively.
+• How much bandwidth does your IT staff have to maintain devices proactively?

 But how much does HaaS typically cost?
 How is it priced, and how do you find the best price for your organization?